Wytamma/dynamic-beast/README.md

 dynamic-beast --optimise hcv_coal.out hcv_coal.xml > dynamic_hcv_coal.xml
 ```

+Dynamic-beast will look for a line starting with `Operator` and extract the suggestion fromt he lines that follow.
+So if you make your own `.out` file (i.e. by copy-pasting the BEAST output) you need to make sure the file starts with `Operator` on the first line.

 ## Explanation

 The `dynamic-beast` tool replaces all the parameter values in the XML file with the `$(id.key=value)` format.
 The value variable is the default value that was initially specified in the XML file.
 However, the value can be redefined when running a BEAST analysis by making use of the [BEAST2 definitions option](https://www.beast2.org/2021/03/31/command-line-options.html#-d) (`-D`) that allows for user specified values.